Eagle skull

 Saddleback

-The Central subspecies Mystacina tuberculata rhyacobia is the most predominant, with seven North Island populations at Rangataua, Pureora, Kaimanawa, Whirinaki and Urewera, and Waitaanga and Waitotara in the Taranaki region containing a total of about 40,000 bats.
+The Central, or Volcanic Plateau short-tailed bat subspecies Mystacina tuberculata rhyacobia is the most predominant, with a population of 40,000 bats.
+They are at seven North Island locations at Rangataua, Pureora, Kaimanawa, Whirinaki and Urewera, and Waitaanga, and Waitotara in the Taranaki region.

-Northern short-tailed bat, Omahuta State Forest, Northland.
-Photo: Dick Veitch, Crown Copyright © Dept of Conservation 1975
+Northern short-tailed bat Mystacina tuberculata aupourica, Omahuta State Forest, Northland.
+Photo: Dick Veitch, Crown Copyright © 1975 Department of Conservation.

 View larger image

-The Southern subspecies Mystacina tuberculata tuberculata is limited to Codfish/Whenua Hou Island offshore from Stewart Island, Eglinton in the Fiordland area, and northwest Nelson.
+The Southern short-tailed bat Mystacina tuberculata tuberculata is limited to Codfish/Whenua Hou Island offshore from Stewart Island, Eglinton in the Fiordland area, and northwest Nelson, and is listed as 'nationally endangered'.

 Twenty Waiohine pups born from captured pregnant mothers have been released on Kapiti Island in an attempt to overcome the homing instinct in bats, to establish a second safe population in a predator-free habitat.

-Mystacina tuberculata is listed as 'vulnerable' on the 2004 IUCN Red List of Threatened Species.
-The Northern and Southern subspecies are 'nationally endangered', and the Central subspecies is 'range restricted' in the New Zealand Threatened Species classification.
+The Mystacina tuberculata species is listed as 'vulnerable' on the 2004 IUCN Red List of Threatened Species.

 The short-tailed bat is robust and stocky, but weighs only 11 to 15 grams.
 Its appearance is quite unusual with its unproportionally large ears, from which a narrow and pointed tragus protrudes.